cisco-open/terraform-provider-appd/README.md

-# terraform-provider-appdynamicscloud
+# appd-cloud-terraform

-The Terraform AppDynamics Cloud provider is a plugin that allows Terraform to manage resources on AppDynamics Cloud Platform.
+The AppDynamics Cloud Terraform provider is a plugin that allows Terraform to manage resources on AppDynamics Cloud Platform.

 ## Requirements